Wake Forest University Department of Counseling

 Course Content and CACREP Standards:

 This content of the course is designed to meet the Council for Accreditation of Counseling and Related Educational Programs (CACREP) standards from Section 3, Foundational Counseling Curriculum (PDF) under subheading G entitled Assessment and Diagnostic Processes and the subheading H entitled Research and Program Evaluation.
-Your examination of this subject matter will involve information on research methods, statistical analysis, needs assessment, and program evaluation, including all of the following:
+Students' examination of this subject matter will involve information on research methods, statistical analysis, needs assessment, and program evaluation, including all of the following:

 Subheading G: Assessment and Diagnostic Process

-1. statistical concepts, including scales of measurement, measures of central tendency, indices of variability, shapes and types of distributions, and correlations (CACREP 3.G.3)
+1. Statistical concepts, including scales of measurement, measures of central tendency, indices of variability, shapes and types of distributions, and correlations.
+(CACREP 3.G.3)

-2. reliability and validity in the use of assessments (CACREP 3.G.4)
+2. Reliability and validity in the use of assessments.
+(CACREP 3.G.4)

 Subheading H: Research and Program Evaluation

-1. the importance of research in advancing the counseling profession, including the use of research to inform counseling practice (CACREP 3.H.1.)
+1. The importance of research in advancing the counseling profession, including the use of research to inform counseling practice.
+(CACREP 3.H.1)

-2. identification and evaluation of the evidence base for counseling theories, interventions, and practices (CACREP 3.H.2.)
+2. Identification and evaluation of the evidence base for counseling theories, interventions, and practices.
+(CACREP 3.H.2)

-3. qualitative, quantitative, and mixed methods research designs (CACREP 3.H.3.)
+3. Qualitative, quantitative, and mixed methods research designs.
+(CACREP 3.H.3)

-4. practice-based and action research methods (CACREP 3.H.4.)
+4. Practice-based and action research methods.
+(CACREP 3.H.4)

-5. statistical tests used in conducting research and program evaluation (CACREP 3.H.5.)
+5. Statistical tests used in conducting research and program evaluation.
+(CACREP 3.H.5)

-6. analysis and use of data in research (CACREP 3.H.6.)
+6. Analysis and use of data in research.
+(CACREP 3.H.6)

-7. use of research methods and procedures to evaluate counseling interventions (CACREP 3.H.7.)
+7. Use of research methods and procedures to evaluate counseling interventions.
+(CACREP 3.H.7)

-8. program evaluation designs and procedures, including needs assessments, formative assessments, and summative assessments to inform decision-making and advocacy (CACREP 3.H.8.)
+8. Program evaluation designs and procedures, including needs assessments, formative assessments, and summative assessments to inform decision-making and advocacy.
+(CACREP 3.H.8)

-9. culturally sustaining and developmentally relevant outcome measures for counseling services (CACREP 3.H.9.)
+9. Culturally sustaining and developmentally relevant outcome measures for counseling services.
+(CACREP 3.H.9)

-10. ethical and legal considerations relevant to conducting, interpreting, and reporting the results of research and program evaluation (CACREP 3.H.10.)
+10. Ethical and legal considerations relevant to conducting, interpreting, and reporting the results of research and program evaluation.
+(CACREP 3.H.10)

-11. culturally sustaining and developmentally responsive strategies for conducting (CACREP 3.H.11.)
+11. Culturally sustaining and developmentally responsive strategies for conducting.
+(CACREP 3.H.11)

 Course Materials